Crisfield Crabbers: Eastern Shore League 1937

 The Crabbers returned to play for a final season in 1937.
 The Eastern Shore League resumed play in 1937 with the Crisfield Crabbers becoming a member once again, joining the eight–team league.
 Crisfield became an affiliate of the New York Giants.
 The Crabbers ended the 1937 season with a 40–57 record, placing seventh in the regular season, finishing 19.5 games behind the first place Salisbury Indians, who had 21 wins taken away due to roster violations, but still won the pennant.
 The 1937 Crabbers were managed by Bob Clark and the returning Mike Pasquella in their final season.

 The Crisfield franchise folded from the Eastern Shore League following the 1937 season.
 Crisfield, Maryland has not hosted another minor league team.

 The ballparks

-Early Crisfield teams were noted to have played minor league home games at Crisfield Ball Park.
+From 1922 to 1927, the Crisfield Crabbers teams hosted minor league home games at the Crisfield Ball Park.
 The ballpark was located on Cove Street at 1st Street & 2nd Street, Crisfield, Maryland.

-In 1937, Crisfield played home minor league games at Clarke Park.
+In 1937, the team resumed play and Crisfield hosted home minor league games at Clarke Park for that season.